willfaught/go-guide/README.md

 #### Reasons

-- You can run all benchmarks and tests for a package P with `go test -run ^P`
+- You can run all tests for a package P with `go test -run ^TestP`
-- You can run all benchmarks and tests for a declaration D with `go test -run ^D`
+- You can run all tests for a declaration D with `go test -run ^TestD`
-- You can run all benchmarks and tests for a method T.M with `go test -run ^T_M`
+- You can run all tests for a method T.M with `go test -run ^TestT_M`

 ## General